Dan Bentley (footballer): 2015–16 season

 In the 2015 summer transfer window Bentley was subject of three bids from Queens Park Rangers, the 3rd and final offer being £1.25m which Southend chairman Ron Martin rejected.

 On 31 August 2015 Bentley produced a man of the match performance away at Coventry City in a 2–2, the fine display including a penalty save.
 Bentley remained a Southend United player when the transfer window closed on 1 September.

 Brentford

 On 1 July 2016, Bentley signed for Championship club Brentford on a four-year contract with a compensation fee of £1.1 million.
 The fee would rise if Bentley reaches a certain number of appearances.

 Bristol City

 Bentley signed for Bristol City on 28 June 2019 on a four-year contract for an undisclosed fee.

+During his stay at Bristol City he was appointed club captain by manager Nigel Pearson.

 Wolverhampton Wanderers

-Bentley signed a two-and-a-half-year deal with Wolverhampton Wanderers on 25 January 2023 for an undisclosed fee.
+Bentley signed a two-and-a-half-year contract with Premier League club Wolverhampton Wanderers on 25 January 2023 for an undisclosed fee.
+He made his debut on 13 May in a 2–0 defeat away to Manchester United in the 2022–23 Premier League.
+His home debut came the following weekend in a 1–1 draw with Everton.
+On 20th April 2025 Bentley kept a clean sheet at Old Trafford after a 0–1 away win at Manchester United.